-A team of Milwaukee volunteers partnered with the United Way and a pair of local schools on several literacy, art and neighbourhood cleanup projects.
-At H. W. Longfellow Community School, a 'Build Your Own Library' project allowed each child to choose three free books to take home.
-The team also helped out at the school's annual fundraiser and year-end Parent Appreciation Awards dinner, where they created customised certificates recognising parents' contributions during the school year.
-For the Earth Day neighbourhood cleanup, they used supplies donated by PB Milwaukee.
-The team also supported Marvin Pratt Elementary School, staffing 'Donuts for Dads' and 'Muffins for Moms' events that enabled parents to spend quality time with their children while working on art projects.
+A team of Milwaukee volunteers partnered with the United Way and a pair of local schools on several literacy, art and neighborhood cleanup projects.
+At H. W. Longfellow Community School, a "Build Your Own Library" project allowed each child to choose three free books to take home.
+The team also helped out at the school's annual fundraiser and year-end Parent Appreciation Awards dinner, where they created customized certificates recognizing parents' contributions during the school year.
+For the Earth Day neighborhood cleanup, they used supplies donated by PB Milwaukee.
+The team also supported Marvin Pratt Elementary School, staffing "Donuts for Dads" and "Muffins for Moms" events that enabled parents to spend quality time with their children working on art projects.

-Howe Dell Elementary (UK)
+Howe Dell Elementary (U.K.)

-Volunteers from our Hatfield office and visiting US colleagues worked together to convert an abandoned, overgrown patch of land into a child-friendly outdoor learning classroom - clearing the space, creating nature trails, building a play area and creating bug hotels and a birdhouse to support wildlife.
-Each year level adopted a garden plot, where students will plant fruits and vegetables and care for the garden as a community.
+Volunteers from our Hatfield office and visiting U.S. colleagues worked together to convert an abandoned, overgrown patch of land into a child-friendly outdoor learning classroom-clearing the space, creating nature trails, building a play area and creating bug hotels and a birdhouse to support wildlife.
+Each grade level adopted a garden plot, where students will plant fruits and vegetables and care for the garden as a community.